r-three/git-theta/README.md

 and the merge tool will write out 4 copies of the model, one for each branch being merged and an additional one that represents the model at the most recent commit in the history of both branches.
 The merge tool will also specify where to save the merged model.
-After the merged model has been saved to the specificied location, a merge commit can be created as usual.
+After the merged model has been saved to the specified location, a merge commit can be created as usual.

 # Sharp Edges